rothexD/FAG-Board-Service/README.md

 i followed these factors from 12Factor.net

 ## 1 Codebase
-This is the one and only Codebase, saved on GitHub
+This is the one and only codebase, saved on GitHub

 ## 3 Config
-A default Config is stored in the Environment.
-Additional Configuration can be done using docker-compose file
+A default config is stored in the environment.
+Additional configuration can be done using docker-compose file

 ## 4 Backing Services
-The only 3rd Party Service is a PostgresDb, any PostgresDB can be used changing the connectionstring in the docker-compose file
+The only 3rd paty service is a PostgresDb, any PostgresDB can be used changing the connectionstring in the docker-compose file

 ## 5 Build, release, run
 On a commit to master branch this repository will automatically build and release to docker hub. any other use the image on dockerhub to run the latest version

 ## 6 Processes
-The WebApi is the only process to be run locally by the Developer, the database can be run locally or externaly using the connectionstring.
+The web API is the only process to be run locally by the Developer, the database can be run locally or externaly using the connectionstring.

 ## 7 Port Binding
 In the docker-compose the default postgres database is only avaiable to the api. the api exports port 80 and a ui to the user. no other interface is given to the user.